 The word “yarhzeit” is Yiddish for “anniversary (of a person’s death)”.
 On this anniversary one lights a 24 hour candle, so that the light can remind you of them throughout the day.
 It is customary to recognize this date by the Hebrew date of their passing.

 It is also customary to recite the mourner’s kaddish at services close to the date.
-If you would like the yahrzeit of your family member mentioned at services and or published in the monthly newsletter please send an email to: firstname.lastname@example.org
+If you would like the yahrzeit of your family member mentioned at services and or published on our announcement page please send an email to: firstname.lastname@example.org

 Yarhzeit candles are also lit four other times of the year: on Yom Kippur, and the last day of the three pilgrimage holidays: Shemini Atzeret (the 8th day of Sukkot), Passover, and Shavuot.
 Bear in mind that Jewish ‘days’ begin the evening prior, so if your loved one passed away on May 8, 2012 to 16 Iyyar 5772, you would light a candle for them on the evening of May 7th, or 15 Iyyar.